 C. Local anesthesia eliminates the feeling of sensation through loss of consciousness.

-D. Local anesthesia is never necessary for dental hygiene appointments
+D. Local anesthesia is never necessary for dental hygiene appointments - The first local anesthetic was:

 A. lidocaine.